Nicola Casissa

-Nicola Casissa (active early 18th-century, died 1731) was an Italian painter, active in Campania and Naples as a painter of still-life scenes of fruits, flowers, and birds.
+Nicola Casissa (active early 18th-century, died 1731) was an Italian painter, active in Campania and Naples (both part of the Kingdom of Naples) as a painter of still-life scenes of fruits, flowers, and birds.

 He was a pupil of Andrea Belvedere.
 A number of this paintings were in the 1714 inventory of Duke Nicola Coppola of Canzano.
 Among his pupils are Leonardo Coccorante and Giorgio Garri.